-Microsoft HoloLens enables a user to see holograms as if they are right there in your world.
-At its core, the HoloLens is a Windows 10 device; this means that the HoloLens is able to run almost all of the Universal Windows Platform (UWP) apps in the Store as 2D apps.
+Windows Mixed Reality enables a user to see holograms as if they are right around you, in your physical or digital world.
+At its core, both HoloLens and the Desktop PCs you attach headset accessories to are Windows 10 devices; this means that you're able to run almost all of the Universal Windows Platform (UWP) apps in the Store as 2D apps.

-To build an app for HoloLens, you must target the Universal Windows Platform - the developer platform introduced in Windows 10.
-That means to bring your app to HoloLens, you must ensure it targets Windows.Universal.
-We'll talk about ways that you can restrict your app to the HoloLens device using Windows.Holographic below.
+To build an app for Windows Mixed Reality headsets, you must target the Universal Windows Platform - the developer platform introduced in Windows 10.
+That means to bring your app to HoloLens, you must first ensure it targets the Windows 10 Universal Windows Platform (UWP).
+We'll talk about ways that you can restrict your app specifically to the HoloLens device using the Windows.Holographic device family below.
 Here are all the potential starting points you may have with your app today:

 Congratulations!
 Your app is now using the Windows 10 Universal Windows Platform (UWP).
 Your app is now capable of running on todays Windows devices like Desktop, Mobile, Xbox, and HoloLens as well as future Windows devices.